Ghana Minute.

 Also known as: Africa Centres for Disease Control and Prevention

-Africa Centre for Disease Control and Prevention — continental public health agency declaring and monitoring disease outbreaks including Ebola and Marburg virus across Africa.
+Africa Centre for Disease Control and Prevention — continental health agency coordinating disease surveillance, emergency response, and immunisation strategy across Africa amid outbreaks including Ebola, mpox, and Marburg.

 In coverage